henatan99/micro-reddit/README.md

 rails -version
 ```

-After that do bundle install to install all required gems and dependences
+After that do 'bundle install' to install all required gems and dependencies.
 ```
 bundle install
 ```